 Children who have been identified as having SEND are monitored very closely.
 The SENDCo liaises with class teachers about these children.
 Children on the register have an IEP, which the class teachers use to aid their planning.
-These IEP's are also used to assess a child's progress at the end of each term so that a new IEP can be written, in consultation with the child, parents and the SENDCo.
-Assessments are adapted as necessary to meet the needs of SEND children.
-Those children regularly receiving SEND intervention will be monitored to assess their individual progress and the effectiveness of the interventions.
+These IEP's are also used to assess a child's progress at the end of each term so that a new Learning Plan can be written, in consultation with the child, parents and the SENDCo.